-- 1. Give your complete legal name. - 2.
-Give the address where your evaluation should be mailed. - 3.
-Complete the entire application; please sign and date the form. - 4.
-Include in the application a check for the security deposit in the amount of \$1,350.00.
-A fee of \$350.00 to reimburse the Architectural Control Committee for its cost to review the plans and specifications will be charged against the deposit. - 5.
-Include two sets of drawings for review. - 6.
-It is recommended that homeowners check with St. Charles Parish to obtain necessary permits and building code information. - 7.
-Important: All applications must be mailed or delivered to:
+- 1. Print legibly in BLACK ink. - 2.
+Give your complete legal name. - 3.
+Give the address where your evaluation should be mailed. - 4.
+Complete the entire application; please sign and date the form.
+Include with the application a check for \$1,350.00 to reimburse the Architectural Control Committee for its cost to review the plans and specifications.
+The required deposit shall be made out to "APHOA" and submitted to the APHOA office at 400 Lac Verret Drive, Luling, LA 70070. - 5.
+Include two sets of plans/drawings for review. - 6.
+Homeowners must check with St. Charles Parish to obtain necessary permits and building code information. - 7.
+IMPORTANT: All applications and plans/drawings for construction and landscaping must be mailed or delivered to: